rperi/speaker-embeddings-UAI-inference/README.md

-# speaker_embeddings_UAI_predict
+# speaker_embeddings_UAI_inference
-    Code for extracting speaker embeddings using x-vector as input (comes with pre-trained model).
-Based on unsupervised adversarial invariance technique
+    Code for extracting speaker embeddings using x-vector as input (comes with pre-trained model) Based on unsupervised adversarial invariance technique
+    Submitted to IEEE International Conference on Acoustics, Speech and Signal Processing 2020 (https://arxiv.org/pdf/1911.00940.pdf)
     Extracts 2 disentangled representations from the x-vectors embed1 containing speaker information
         embed2 containing all other information